Skip to Content

 A 5th wheel camper is a large recreational vehicle that has many advantages over a regular travel trailer.
 It has a smaller turning radius and is more fuel-efficient.
 It also offers the comforts of home while camping, often called “glamping.”

-READ ALSO: How to Transport a Gun in a Pickup Truck?
+READ ALSO: How to Transport a Motorcycle on a Truck?

 Do I Need a Dually to Pull a Fifth Wheel?